NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-mutation-testing.md

 what if this code breaks, will my tests even notice?
 Mutation testing does not offer comfort.
 It offers clarity.
 And in a field full of false confidence and cargo cult coverage, that's exactly what I didn't know I needed.

+As a final note, I would like to remind you that mutation testing _is_ heavy.
+With cargo-mutants, it has taken me around an hour to test around 2000 lines of code.
+Though my hardware is not the best, I can't imagine having to spend around an hour every time I have to evaluate my codebase for the possibility of regressions.
+It is critical that we learn to evaluate the codebase mentally as if mutation tests will be ran on it _anyway_.

+Cheers!